-Christian L. Oberbeck-Mr. Oberbeck has over 36 years of experience in leveraged finance, from distressed debt to private equity, and has been involved in originating, structuring, negotiating, consummating, managing and monitoring investments in these businesses.
+Christian L. Oberbeck-Mr. Oberbeck has over 35 years of experience in leveraged finance, from distressed debt to private equity, and has been involved in originating, structuring, negotiating, consummating, managing and monitoring investments in these businesses.
 Mr. Oberbeck is the Managing Member of Saratoga Investment Advisors, LLC, the Company's investment adviser, and the Chairman of the Board and Chief Executive Officer of the Company.
 Mr. Oberbeck also served as President of the Company until February 2014.
 Mr. Oberbeck is also the Managing Partner of Saratoga Partners, a middle market private equity investment firm.
-Prior to assuming full management responsibility for Saratoga Partners in 2008, Mr. Oberbeck had co-managed Saratoga Partners since 1995.
+Prior to assuming full management responsibility for Saratoga Partners in 2008, Mr. Oberbeck had comanaged Saratoga Partners since 1995.
 Mr. Oberbeck joined Dillon Read and Saratoga Partners from Castle Harlan, Inc., a corporate buyout firm which he had joined at its founding in 1987 and was a Managing Director, leading successful investments in manufacturing and financial services companies.
 Prior to that, he worked in the Corporate Development Group of Arthur Young and in corporate finance at Blyth Eastman Paine Webber.
 Mr. Oberbeck has been a director of numerous middle market companies.
-Mr. Oberbeck graduated from Brown University in 1982 with a BS in Physics and a BA in Mathematics.
-In 1985, he earned an MBA from Columbia University.
 Mr. Oberbeck's qualifications as a director include his extensive experience in the investment and finance industry, as well as his intimate knowledge of the Company's operations, gained through his service as an executive officer.